 Chill the ingredients so they’re cold when you mix this witchy cocktail.
 I don’t recommend adding regular ice to the punch or it will water it down.
 Since dry ice is a gas (carbon dioxide) and not liquid, it will keep the punch cool without diluting it.

 You can make this recipe either as a batch cocktail or an individual drink.
-If you’re serving a crowd, I’d definitely recommend batching to make it easier!
+If you’re serving a crowd, I’d definitely batch it to make serving easier!
 If you’re only making a couple of drinks, the individual version is super easy to whip up.

 Three images making witches brew cocktail punch.
 In photo 1, a woman dressed as a witch is pouring blueberry liqueur into a punch bowl on a white counter next to black candles, Halloween decorations, and tarot cards.
 In photo 2, she's adding tequila to the bowl.
 In photo 3, she's adding lemon juice.